a-j-wood/jmba/README.md

 It is now here: [https://codeberg.org/a-j-wood/jmba](https://codeberg.org/a-j-wood/jmba)

 This project was briefly hosted on GitHub.
-GitHub is a proprietary, trade-secret system that is not Free and Open Souce Software (FOSS).
+GitHub is a proprietary, trade-secret system that is not Free and Open Source Software (FOSS).

 Read about the [Give up GitHub](https://GiveUpGitHub.org) campaign from [the Software Freedom Conservancy](https://sfconservancy.org) to understand